CasualX/shade/src/d2/readme.md

 ## Getting started

-To generate draw commands of a specific vertex/uniform type, start with [`DrawBuffer`].
+To generate draw commands of a specific vertex/uniform type, start with [`DrawBuilder`].
 If you need to freely mix different kinds of geometry (e.g., colored shapes and textured quads), use [`DrawPool`], which manages multiple draw buffers internally and preserves drawing order.